Local Actions

 DCTC’s BIKE DUTCHESS APPLICATION

 DCTC maintains a map of bicycle routes, bike parking, and sites of interest around the county.
-The map is a good starting place for determining where your community has and could add bike facilities, including parking.
+The map is a good starting place for determining where your community has and could add bike facilities, including bike parking.
 But it’s far from perfect—we rely on community members to let us know of locations.
 If you know of additional bicycle facilities, please contact us so we can add them to our map!

 WHY ARE LAND USE POLICIES CRITICAL TO MEETING OUR TRANSPORTATION GOALS?